papinet/papiNet-API/1.0.0/order-status.md

 }
 ```

 It shows that the first (and unique) line, as well as the order `1005`, has now reached the status `Completed`.
 The quantities have been updated accordingly, using the context `Invoiced`.
-Notice that only the quantity of type `Count` is not relevant in the context `Invoiced`.
+Notice that the quantity of type `Count` is not relevant in the context `Invoiced`.

 ### Scenario F - Over Shipment

 #### Step 1 of Scenario F

-The step 1 of the scenario D will simulate the situation in which the (unique) line is `Pending` and can still be changed (`"changeable": true`).
+The step 1 of the scenario F will simulate the situation in which the (unique) line is `Pending` and can still be changed (`"changeable": true`).
 Then, the _Order Issuer_ sends another similar API request to the _Supplier_ in order to get the details of the first order `1804bcfb-15ae-476a-bc8b-f31bc9f4de62`:

 ```text
 $ curl --request GET \